immmersive/codesmash-ai/right-tool-right-job.md

 # Use the Right Tool for the Right Job

 Here we will use some basic concepts like "Use the Right Tool for the Right Job" which will be a guiding principle while solving problems.
 This statement tells us that each problem should be solved appropriately.
 What "appropriately" means depends on the problem itself.
+We can easily justify this metanotion that if we want to solve a problem, we should make sure that it actually gets solved appropriately.
+Then using appropriate methods are what needs to be used.
+Otherwise, the problem will not be solved.
+Therefore, saying that appropriate tools need to be used to solve a specific problem, is simply a restatement of the statement "Use the Right Tool for the Right Job".

 So, let us now start with a formal definition.

 ### Definition
 **Let:**